open-xml-templating/docxtemplater/docs/source/installation.rst

     npm install docxtemplater
     npm install jszip@2
+    npm install jszip-utils # only for the browser (webpack)

-**jszip version 2 is important !** It won't work with jszip version 3
+**jszip version 2 is important !** It won't work with jszip version 3 **jszip-utils is not installed with jszip** and has to be installed separately

 If you want to use the `command line interface`_, you should use the global flag: